 To address the problem, the NRC has issued several recommendations, including the appointment of an outside technical advisory panel to help the NHTSA.

-Now that you know a little more about the topic, what do you think?
+Now that you know a little more about car hacking, what do you think?
 Will cybersecurity someday be an important consideration when buying a car?
 Do you think the NHTSA is properly prepared to handle issues involving the complex electronics in today’s cars?
 Let us know.